NMCTL

 +--------------+---------+--------------+--------------+---------+-------------------------------+

-The wireguard config of an external client can also be fetched with the network name and external client id.
+The wireguard config of an Remote Access Client can also be fetched with the network name and client id.

 nmctl ext_client config test_net limp-chicken